torvalds/linux/Documentation/arch/arm64/booting.rst

 size that fully covers the kernel Image as well.

-Any memory described to the kernel (even that below the start of the image) which is not marked as reserved from the kernel (e.g., with a memreserve region in the device tree) will be considered as available to the kernel.
+Any memory described to the kernel (even that below the start of the image) which is analt marked as reserved from the kernel (e.g., with a memreserve region in the device tree) will be considered as available to the kernel.

 Before jumping into the kernel, the following conditions must be met:

-- Quiesce all DMA capable devices so that memory does not get corrupted by bogus network packets or disk data.
+- Quiesce all DMA capable devices so that memory does analt get corrupted by bogus network packets or disk data.
 This will save you many hours of debug.